 - Do you have an ailing or aging parent who may need to move in with you?

-Predicting the future also means buying only as much apartment or house as you think you’ll need, but not much more.
-In the past, the trend in a first-time apartment or home buying was to purchase a smaller, more affordable “starter apartment or home,” and then sell it in a couple of years when the family (and the household income) grew.
-Given the variables in the real estate market, that no longer seems like the best strategy.
-Today, you’re better off buying the apartment or home you think you’ll need for your family for the next ten years.
+Predicting the future also means buying only as many apartments or houses as you think you’ll need, but not much more.
+In the past, the trend for a first-time apartment or home buying was to purchase a smaller, more affordable “starter apartment or home” and then sell it in a couple of years when the family (and the household income) grew given the real estate market variables, that no longer seems like the best strategy.
+Today you are better off buying the apartment or home you think you’ll need for your family for the next seven to ten years.

-Apartments and homes with multipurpose rooms, like a dining room that can be converted to an office, or an attic that can become a bedroom, make sense as you try to arrange your home to meet your family’s changing needs.
-Resist the temptation to buy too much house.
+Condos and homes with multipurpose rooms, like a dining room that can convert into an office or an attic that can, be transformed into a bedroom, make sense as you arrange your home to meet your family’s changing needs.
+Resist the temptation to buy too much home.
 The additional taxes, utility payments, and maintenance and repair costs restrict your ability to save for other family necessities.
 As the saying goes, no matter how big your apartment or house is, you can only sit in one chair at a time.

-- Are you prepared to maintain and repair an apartment or home?
+- Are you prepared to maintain and repair an apartment or house?

 - Are you willing to stay in the same apartment or home for at least five to ten years?

-- Are you relatively sure your financial situation will remain stable or improve over the next several years?
+- Are you relatively sure your financial situation will remain stable or improve over several years?